blbadger/blbadger.github.io/language-discreteness.md

 ### Cosine loss optimization and model training

 Why is direct input representation so inaccurate for single token inputs, even though it is accurate for multi-token inputs?
-Consider that the self-attention module in the Llama transformer blocks are based on the dot product operation: the attetion value between any query $q$ token and a key $k$ token is given as
+Consider that the self-attention module in the Llama transformer blocks are based on the dot product operation: the attention between any query $q$ token and a key $k$ token is given as

 $$
-Attention(q, k, v) = (q \cdot k) * v
+A(q, k, v) = \softmax \left( \frac{q \cdot k}{\sqrt(d)} \right) v
 $$

 Recalling that the dot product is equivalent to the cosine of the angle between vectors $q, k$ divided by their norms, one can say that attention compares the direction between these vectors.